sambhavmahajan/UrlShortner-Spring/README.md

 ### UrlShortner
 This is a project to shorten URL's using generating a random UUID and getting the first 5 characters as the shortned url.
 Before starting, please edit the .env file for your database.
+Please use JDK 24.0.1

 Keyfeatures:
 - Shortens Provided URL